Admissions

 The Master of Science in Occupational Therapy (MS-OT) degree at Florida International University is a limited-access, full-time enrollment program with a highly competitive admissions process based on comprehensive evaluations.
 Students are admitted once a year for the Fall semester.
+The MS-OT program uses a rolling admissions process.

 Admission Requirements